dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 satisfied.

 !!! tip
-    One can also specify the maxium number of possible treatments to consider for the causal consistency assumption and the minimum and maximum probabilities of treatment for the positivity assumption with the num\_treatments, min, and max keyword arguments.
+    One can also specify the minimum and maximum probabilities of treatment for the positivity assumption with the `num_treatments`, `min`, and `max` keyword arguments.

 !!! danger
     Obtaining correct estimates is dependent on meeting the assumptions for double machine